MartinKratochvilProgramy/go-kv-store/article.md

 ```

 Here's the result: on my machine (personal laptop with Intel i7, the process consumed around 700MB of RAM) total execution time was 3.964s, which means 0.496ms per request.
 We are well under the 1ms limit, considering the amount of work it took, that's pretty good!

+## Conclusion

+In this article we implemented a simple key-value store in Go.
+It turns out that Go is a great choice if we want to write performant applications relatively easily.